 Improving the air quality inside your home can help you prevent allergy attacks and asthma flare-ups.
 It’ll also help you breathe easier during the cold months.

-Although it might be impossible to get rid of allergens at home, there are some things to do to greatly reduce them and, thereby, minimize your exposure.
+Although it might be impossible to get rid of allergens at home, there are some things to do to greatly reduce them and, thereby, minimise your exposure.